fahadsheikh003/Flex-Fixer/README.md

 # Flex-Fixer

-This is a Chrome extension that allows you to view your marks in flex student portal easily.
+This is a Chrome extension that allows you to view your Grand Total Marks in flex student portal easily.
 Contributions and recommendations are welcome.

 ## Installation Procedure
 Follow this installation procedure to get started with the extension.
 The installation is dependency free and only requires Chrome.